binarynonsense/comic-book-reader/README.md

     - a QR code's text from a comic book page or image file.
     - a color palette from a comic book page or image file.
       - can be exported to a .gpl or .aco palette file.
+  - Other (search the catalogs and open books/comics from):
+    - Digital Comics Museum
+    - Internet Archive Books
+    - Project Gutenberg
+    - xkcd Webcomics

 ## Controls: